Carry on, Sergeant!: Plot

 Carry On, Sergeant! is the story of four friends who join the army to fight in the First World War.
 After years of trench warfare, one of the men (Hugh Buckler) meets a French woman (Louise Cardi) working the taverns.
 He sleeps with her, but is overcome with guilt and is later killed in battle.
 His wife (Nancy Ann Hargreaves) back home believes he died a hero and remembers him with love.
 This sentimental film, which doesn't back away from the unpleasant – it was harshly criticized for the affair between a Canadian soldier and a 'prostitute' – was released at the end of the silent era and after only a brief theatrical run it disappeared from view.
 It was revived in the 1970s when the National Archives of Canada struck a new print.

+Cast

 Release

 The film premiered on 10 November 1928, in the Regent Theatre in Toronto.